Local Routing in Sparse and Lightweight Geometric Graphs

 \subsubsection{Guided Face Walks}

-Suppose $vp$ is extreme at $v$ but not protected at $p$ (i.e., it is a semi-protected edge stored at $v$).
-Then, $vp$ is a chord of some face determined by $pu_1$ and $pu_m$ where the former is a middle edge and the latter a penultimate edge.
-Moreover, recall that we stored a bit with the semi-protected edge $vp$ at $v$ indicating whether to take the edge clockwise or counterclockwise to reach $p$.
-We refer to the face path from $v$ to $p$ following the direction pointed to by these bits as the Guided Face Walk from $v$ to $p$.
-Routing from $v$ to $p$ can now be done as follows: \begin{enumerate} \item{At $v$, store $p$ in memory.} \item{Until $p$ is reached, if there is an edge to $p$, take it.
-Otherwise, take the edge pointed to by the bit of the semi-protected edge to $p$.} \end{enumerate}
+Suppose we want to route from $p$ to $v$ where $pv$ is extreme at $p$ but not protected at $v$ (i.e., it is a semi-protected edge stored at $p$).
+Then, $pv$ is a chord of some face determined by $vu_1$ and $vu_m$ where the former is a middle edge and the latter a penultimate edge.
+Moreover, recall that we stored a bit with the semi-protected edge $pv$ at $p$ indicating whether to take the edge clockwise or counterclockwise to reach $v$.
+We refer to the face path from $p$ to $v$ following the direction pointed to by these bits as the Guided Face Walk from $p$ to $v$ (see Figure~\ref{fig:guided}).
+Routing from $p$ to $v$ can now be done as follows: \begin{enumerate} \item{At $p$, store $v$ in memory.} \item{Until $v$ is reached, if there is an edge to $v$, take it.
+Otherwise, take the edge pointed to by the bit of the semi-protected edge to $v$.} \end{enumerate}

-\begin{observation} A Guided Face Walk needs $O(1)$ memory since $p$ needs to be stored in memory for the duration of the walk. \end{observation}
+\begin{observation} A Guided Face Walk needs $O(1)$ memory since $v$ needs to be stored in memory for the duration of the walk. \end{observation}